Alexander Duff (missionary): Later years

 In 1849, Duff returned to Scotland.

 He was elected Moderator of the General Assembly of the Free Church of Scotland in 1851, in succession to Nathaniel Paterson.

 He gave evidence before various Indian committees of parliament on matters of education.
-This led to an important despatch by Viscount Halifax, president of the Board of Control, to governor-general the Marquess of Dalhousie, authorizing an educational advance in primary and secondary schools; the provision of technical and scientific teaching; and the establishment of schools for girls.
+He was asked by Lord Granville to testify to the House of Lords, in which he hoped to influence the Wood's Educational Despatch of 1854.
+This led to an important despatch by Viscount Halifax, president of the Board of Control, to governor-general the Marquess of Dalhousie, authorising an educational advance in primary and secondary schools; the provision of technical and scientific teaching; and the establishment of schools for girls.
 In 1854, Duff visited the United States, where what is now New York University gave him the degree of L.L.D.; he was already D.D. of the University of Aberdeen.
+While in the USA, he addressed Congress and spoke to many congregations; he also visited Knox College in Toronto, Canada, and spoke at meetings in Montreal and other cities.

 In 1856, Duff returned to India, where the mutiny broke out the following year; his descriptive letters written during this period were collected in a volume entitled The Indian Mutiny - its Causes and Results (1858).
 During this stint in India, Duff gave much thought and time to the University of Calcutta, which owes its examination system and the prominence given to physical sciences to his influence.
 In 1863, Sir Charles Trevelyan offered him the post of vice-chancellor of the university, but his health compelled him to leave India.
 As a memorial of his work, the Duff Hall was erected in the centre of the educational buildings of Calcutta.